What is dyspraxia?

 • Lack of awareness of body position in space and spatial relationships.
 Can result in bumping into and tripping over things like door frames, low tables and people, dropping and spilling things, stabbing oneself with cutlery.

-• Difficulty with noticing the speed on a moving object and distances, this can make driving, crossing the road and walking up stair hazardous.
+• Difficulty with noticing the speed on a moving object and distances, this can make driving, crossing the road and walking up stairs hazardous.

 • Restricted sense of direction.
 Difficulty distinguishing right from left makes map reading skills and following verbal directions difficult.